Refund Policy | Online Live Events and Live Courses

 If you are not satisfied with your course within 7 days of registration, we will issue a refund, minus a small administrative fee.
 After 7 days from registration, we will issue a credit for the course which can be applied to another online course or live event held by the Trauma-Informed Practices and Expressive Arts Therapy Institute.

 The contents of any page of this website and resources do not constitute medical advice, are not intended to be a substitute for medical advice and should not be relied upon as such.
 You should seek Medical advice or other professional advice in relation to any particular matters or concern that you may have.
 More importantly, mental health conditions are complex, people differ widely in their conditions and responses, and interactions with other conditions and treatments are best evaluated by a physical examination and consultation with a qualified clinician.

-While we make every effort to ensure that material included on this website and the Trauma-Informed Practices and Expressive Arts Therapy resources and courses available are accurate and up to date (unless denoted as archived material), such material is theoretical and as such is designed and intended to inform and explain concepts pertaining to Trauma-Informed Expressive Arts Therapy in terms of professional development as they are now in 2021, and as with all contemporary practice is subject to change and development in keeping with current theory.
+While we make every effort to ensure that material included on this website and the Trauma-Informed Practices and Expressive Arts Therapy resources and courses available are accurate and up to date (unless denoted as archived material), such material is theoretical and as such is designed and intended to inform and explain concepts pertaining to Trauma-Informed Expressive Arts Therapy in terms of current professional development and as with all contemporary practice is subject to change and development in keeping with current theory.

 We recommend that you use Chrome as your browser for our online content.
 With Chrome you can easily enlarge a page for better reading clarity; print out any page for reading off screen; add the read-out-loud feature for listening; or translate the contents into other languages.
 We have successfully used Google applications and they work extremely well to assist learners who may need visual or auditory supports.